 - Years in existence and profit status The American Foreign Service Protective Association, which sponsors the Foreign Service Benefit Plan, was established in 1929 and was incorporated in 1951 as a 501(c)(9) not-for-profit organization.
-The Foreign Service Benefit Plan is provided in conjunction with the Mutual of Omaha Insurance Company.
-The Mutual of Omaha Insurance Company was organized in 1909 as a mutual legal reserve system (private). - Licensing and certification The Mutual of Omaha Insurance Company meets all State and Federal licensing and certification requirements. - Fiscal solvency, confidentiality and transfer of medical records The Mutual of Omaha Insurance Company meets all requirements for fiscal solvency, confidentiality and transfer of medical records.
+The Foreign Service Benefit Plan is provided in conjunction with the First Health Life & Health Insurance Company/Cambridge Life Insurance Company, which are Coventry Health Care Companies. - Licensing and certification The First Health Life & Health Insurance Company/Cambridge Life Insurance Company, which are Coventry Health Care Companies, meet all State and Federal licensing and certification requirements. - Fiscal solvency, confidentiality and transfer of medical records The First Health Life & Health Insurance Company/ Cambridge Life Insurance Company, which are Coventry Health Care Companies, meet all requirements for fiscal solvency, confidentiality and transfer of medical records.

 If you want more information about us, call 202-833-4910, or write to the Foreign Service Benefit Plan, 1716 N Street, NW, Washington, DC 20036-2902.
-You may also contact us by fax at 202-833-4918, by e-mail at health@afspa.org (claims and general information), enrollment@afspa.org (enrollment), or visit our Web site at www.afspa.org.
+You also may contact us by fax at 202-833-4918, by non-secure email at health@afspa.org or enrollment@afspa.org, or by secure e-mail through our Web site at www.afspa.org (click on "Ask AFSPA").